TranThanhBinh1/Covid_Scraping/README.md

-**Data preparation**
+**Extract**
-Data scrape from https://www.worldometers.info/coronavirus/ using BeautifulSoup and then transformed using Pandas
+Data scrape from https://www.worldometers.info/coronavirus/ using BeautifulSoup

-**
+**Transform**
+Using Pandas, I clean and standardize the data that I collected - removing unecessary columns ( or at least I thinkso ), nulls, etc

+**Load**
+Load the cleaned data into a Mysql Database